JuliusFiedler/pairings_edh/README.md

 - Validate pairing system, badness, etc.
 - Build unittest?
 - implement user interface (names, results) see https://urs-kober.de/p/cedh_matching/
-- Players dropping
-    - this is difficult since reconstructing the history is dependent on number of players, which might change every single round

-### Prblems
-- sometimes very high badness still occurs with variante 2, (eg. 12 palyers, seed 19)

 ## Contributing
 If you submit code, please note that this project uses automatic code formatting with the tool [black](https://github.com/psf/black), more precisely: `black -l 120 .`.